tlswg/tls13-spec/draft-ietf-tls-tls13.md

     Traffic Keys          Secret               Premaster  --+
                                                  Secret

-First, as soon as the ClientKeyShares and ServerKeyShares messages have been exchanged, the client and server each use the unauthenticated key shares to generate a master secret which is used for the protection of the remaining handshake records.
+First, as soon as the ClientKeyShare and ServerKeyShare messages have been exchanged, the client and server each use the unauthenticated key shares to generate a master secret which is used for the protection of the remaining handshake records.
 Specifically,